 - Relevant.
 Most learners do not care about learning things that they cannot use right away.
 The information presented in the course and the outcomes should be relevant to their personal lives or day to day work.

 - Time-framed.
-Learners need a deadline for when they should achieve and demonstrate use of the skillset.
-One month is the time-frame for the above-mentioned objective.
-A learning objective that is not time-framed gives learners the false impression that they have an indefinite amount time to learn the skill and apply it.
+Learners need a deadline for when they should achieve and demonstrate the use of the skillset.
+One month is the time-frame for the objective mentioned above.
+A learning objective that is not time-framed gives learners the false impression that they have an indefinite amount of time to learn the skill and apply it.

 Bloom’s Taxonomy and Action Verbs

 Bloom’s taxonomy is a hierarchical model of cognitive processes that boost learning outcomes.
 They are:

 A newer version of Bloom’s taxonomy developed for 21st-century learners has swapped synthesizing for evaluating and replaced evaluating with creating.
 Both are used by instructional designers to structure curriculum instructional objectives.

 Bloom’s taxonomy action verb lists are also helpful when writing instructional objectives.
 For example, one list uses the verb “summarize” to describe an activity that reinforces comprehension.
 A verb that describes an evaluation activity is “critique.”
 Using these verb lists helps instructional designers generate measurable learning objectives quickly while adhering to the S.M.A.R.T. guidelines.